Kahuku Unit of Hawaii Volcanoes National Park expands its open days starting Thursday. See details, below. NPS photo |

 Her proposal would require, for on-campus classes, that schools "Successfully implement and consistently enforce at least six feet of physical distance between all individuals on campus at all times; consistently enforce mandatory, proper mask wearing for all individuals on campus; and implement proper ventilation strategies" as outlined in the state Department of Health Guidance for all indoor area on a campus occupied by more than one person.

-Board of Education Chair Catherine Payne suggests tighter rules
+Board of Education Chair Catherine Payne suggests tighter rules for in-person schooling.
+HSTA photo |

 To switch between distance, hybrid, and on-campus learning, a week's notice to student families and school staff would be required.
 Additional proposals include the rules be added to the school Principal Handbook, and Health and Safety Handbook.